MiroHel96/operation-of-computer-networks/switch-securit-configuration.md

 # Summary

 In this packet tracer excersise I will implement security featurers to SW-1 and SW-2.
+More advanced features are implemented on SW-1 for demostration purpose, there is no point to simulate same settings in this short excersise but both devices could have same security settings.

 # Part 1 Creating a Secure Trunk